 The Korean War, also known as the Korean Conflict, began when the army of North Korea, a communist country, invaded South Korea.
 North Korea's goal was to conquer South Korea and join the two nations together as one under joint communist rule.
 The Soviet Union, or USSR, also played a significant role in the conflict, providing medical services, pilots and aircraft to aid the North Korean-Chinese forces.
 This added to the mounting tensions between the formerly allied U.S. and USSR.

 The United States led a United Nations (UN) effort to aid South Korea in its fight against North Korea.
 The UN forces included troops from a dozen countries.
 China provided assistance to North Korea.
 After the conflict ended in a stalemate, the Korean Demilitarized Zone was put in place to establish a buffer zone between North Korea and South Korea.

 Vietnam War (1959-1975)

 The Vietnam War was fought between forces representing the communist countries in Southeast Asia, led by North Vietnam, against South Vietnam and other countries in the region that were not under communist rule.
-The United States was involved from the very beginning, initially providing on-ground training for South Vietnamese forces.
+The U.S. was involved from the very beginning, initially providing on-ground training for South Vietnamese forces.

-As time went by, the U.S. became more directly involved, via special forces, ground troops and airstrikes.
-The U.S. used Agent Orange against North Vietnamese forces.
-The U.S. completed a lengthy withdrawal of forces in 1973, with the war officially ending in 1975.
+the U.S. became more directly involved via special forces, ground troops and airstrikes.
+The U.S. used Agent Orange, a toxic herbicide and defoliant chemical, against North Vietnamese forces.
+The U.S. completed a lengthy withdrawal of forces in 1973, and the war officially ended in 1975.
 North Vietnam prevailed.
 After the Vietnam War ended, Laos, Cambodia and South Vietnam became communist states.